-How do you make a bbq rub?
+How do you make a homemade dry rub for ribs?

 A dry rub is made simply by combining all of the ingredients and mixing them together well.
 You can store them in a screw top jar, just make sure it’s sealed well.
 It will last in the cupboard/spice cabinet for about a year.

-BBQ Rub is also a great gift!
+BBQ Rub is a great gift!
 Make several jars of these and tuck them away.
 When the holidays roll around package them up with some great grilling accessories and you’ll have a wonderful gift for family and friends!